pkali/scorch_src/MANUAL_EN.md

 ** **Tosser** - When attacking, he acts exactly like **Poolshark** however, he may have a "better" weapon inventory due to a different purchase tactic.
 He always activates the best defensive weapon he has before shooting.
 And just like **Poolshark** he uses **Battery** and **White Flag**.
 At the beginning of the round, he assesses how much money he has and depending on that, he makes (money/5100) attempts to buy defensive weapons and then checks again how much money he has left and makes (money/1250) attempts to buy offensive weapons.

 ** **Chooser** - Takes as a target the weakest opponent (with the least amount of energy) and aims very precisely, but before the shot the energy of the shot is modified by the parameter of luck :) , that is, despite the precise aiming it does not always hit.
-He shoots with the best weapon he has unless low energy is required (the target is close).
+He shoots with the best weapon he has unless the target is close.
 Then he changes his weapon to **Baby Missile** to avoid hitting himself.
 He always activates the best defensive weapon he has before shooting and, like **Poolshark**, uses **Battery** and **White Flag**.
 He purchases just like **Tosser**.

 * **Spoiler** - He shoots exactly like **Chooser** except that he has more luck :) , which means that even if he doesn't hit the target of his choice, it can be a more precise shot than **Chooser**.
 He uses defensive weapons exactly like **Chooser**.
 At the beginning of the round, he assesses how much money he has and depending on that, he makes (money/5100) attempts to buy defensive weapons and then checks again how much money he has left and makes (money/320) attempts to buy offensive weapons.
 When buying defensive weapons, he buys only strong and precise weapons - that is, weapons that won't accidentally hurt him.

 ** **Cyborg** - Takes aim at the weakest opponent (with the least amount of energy) but prefers human-controlled opponents.
 Aims very accurately and in the vast majority of cases hits on the first shot.
-He fires the shot with the best weapon he has unless low energy is required (the target is close).
+He fires the shot with the best weapon he has unless the target is close.
 Then he changes his weapon to **Baby Missile** to avoid hitting himself.
 He uses defensive weapons exactly like **Chooser**.
 He shops exactly like **Spoiler**.

 * **Unknown** - Before firing each shot, he randomly chooses a course of action from **Poolshark** to **Cyborg** and applies his tactics.
 However, the tactics of weapon purchases are always identical to **Tosser**.